thisdotrob/nvim-config/README.md

 `:checkhealth telescope` - shows the status of the telescope fuzzy finder.

 `:checkhealth nvim-treesitter` - shows the status of the treesitter plugin.

+`:checkhealth hop` - shows the status of the hop easymotion plugin.

 `:Lazy restore` - updates all plugins to the version from the lockfile.